 The club's first domestic tour was to Hampshire in 1981, since when numerous other tours have been organised to Devon, Yorkshire, Lancashire and Norfolk.
 No other club in Essex has undertaken such an ambitious programme of overseas and domestic tours - a degree of activity that is testament to the ambition, spirit of fun and friendliness that has always underpinned the culture of Belhus Cricket Club.

 A key feature of Belhus Cricket Club has been its vibrant Youth Section.
 'Colts' cricket was first played in 1968 and a Youth Section was formally established in 1975.
 Today, the club organises expert coaching and an extensive programme of matches for Under 9, Under 11, Under 13 and Under 15 age groups within an environment that is considered to be one of the most congenial in Essex.
-The Youth Section is particularly well known for its history of week-long tours, the first being to Sussex in 1977.
+The Youth Section is particularly well known for its history of week-long tours, the first being to Sussex in 1977 and, more recently, Norfolk.

 Move from Belhus

 With an age-old ambition to provide better facilities for members, the club moved from Belhus park to North Stifford Village Green in 1997 (where cricket was first played in 1949), and subsequently finalised negotiations for security of tenure in 2004.
 This was undoubtedly the most significant development in the club's history, since when the club has lifted the Essex League's 'Best Pitch' and 'Best Hospitality' Awards.